Seiya Motoki

-Seiya Motoki (元木 聖也, Motoki Seiya) is a Japanese actor and tarento represented by LesPros Entertainment.
+Seiya Motoki (元木 聖也, Motoki Seiya; born October 6, 1993) is a Japanese actor and tarento represented by LesPros Entertainment.
 His former stage name was just Seiya (聖也) until December 11, 2015.

-Biography
+Career

+Motoki has been active in the entertainment industry since 2009, taking on roles in film, television, and stage productions.

+Personal life

 Motoki's hobbies are watching DVDs and listening to indie bands.
 His skills are acrobatics such as parkour and XMA, and swimming.
-Motoki can also perform the "double corkscrew" His motto is "Kokorozashi Takaku" (High Aspirations).
-Motoki's has a good relationship with The Prince of Tennis Musicals co-star Ryosuke Ikeoka as classmates from high school.
+Motoki can also perform the "double corkscrew".
+His motto is "Kokorozashi Takaku" (High Aspirations).
+Motoki has a good relationship with The Prince of Tennis Musicals co-star Ryosuke Ikeoka as classmates from high school.